Classes & Presentations

 Chris Highland

-“I know your courses are as important to those you take them, as they were for me.
+“I know your courses are as important to those who take them, as they were for me.
 And they are even more important because no one else is teaching them.”

 ~Jim, published author and former student

-“I appreciate your offering serious courses that compel our members to see the world in new ways.”
+“I appreciate your offering serious courses that compel our members to see the world in new ways … you are one of our most well-respected and well-prepared instructors.”

 Classes, book readings, lectures, discussion circles, “secular sermons.”
 My life’s work has been about engaging major ideas and questions that stir deeper thinking and cooperative action.